Multipath interference from large trapped ion chains: Experimental scheme

 The $^{40}$Ca${^+}$ ions are trapped with parameters chosen to achieve linear ion strings along the axial trapping direction.
 The radial secular frequencies are set to $f_x \approx f_y \approx 1.66$ MHz, while the axial potential is tuned in the frequency range $f_z \approx 60$~kHz$ - 1044$~kHz, corresponding to $U_{\rm tip}=4$~V and $U_{\rm tip}=900$~V, respectively.
-The micromotion has been carefully optimized for all employed $U_{\rm tip}$ settings.
+The micromotion has been carefully compensated for all employed $U_{\rm tip}$ settings.
+The compensation has been carried out with single ion by detection of the temporal correlation between the trapping radio frequency signal and detected fluorescence using the 397~nm excitation beam~\cite{berkeland1998minimization}.
 The ions are Doppler cooled using a 397~nm laser red-detuned from the 4S$_{1/2}\leftrightarrow$ 4P$_{1/2}$ transition, see Fig.~\ref{fig:block_scheme}-b) for the relevant energy level scheme.
 The population of the 3D$_{3/2}$ manifold coming from the 4P$_{1/2}\rightarrow {\rm 3D}_{3/2}$ decay is reshuffled to the Doppler cooling transition by 866~nm laser light.
 The degeneracy of Zeeman states is lifted by the application of a static magnetic field with magnitude $|\vec{B}|=6.1$~Gauss along the direction of observation on the EMCCD camera.
 The fluorescence in the axial trapping direction is collected using a single plano-convex lens $L_{\rm c}$ with focal length $f=150$\,mm positioned about $150\pm2$~mm from the trap center and outside of the vacuum chamber.
 The collected light passes a polarization beam-splitter (PBS) set for transmission of the light scattered on the $\sigma^+$ and $\sigma^-$ atomic transitions in order to maximize the portion of the observed elastic scattering for the given excitation laser direction and polarization.
-The fluorescence is then coupled to a single-mode optical fiber (SMF) for the precise definition of its spatial mode.
-The photons are then detected using the single-photon avalanche photodiode (APD) with specified quantum efficiency of $77$\%.
+The fluorescence is coupled to a single-mode optical fiber (SMF) for the precise definition of its spatial mode and detected using the single-photon avalanche photodiode (APD) with specified quantum efficiency of $77$\%.
 Together with the measured losses of optical components and estimated effective solid angle fraction of $1.3\times 10^{-5}$, the evaluated overall detection efficiency $\eta_{\rm e}=3.7\times 10^{-4}$\,\% of the light emitted from ion positioned in the center of the trap corresponds very well to the measured $\eta_{\rm m}=(3.6 \pm 0.4) \times 10^{-4}$\,\%.
 The detection efficiency has been estimated by recording the 397\,nm fluorescence after the excitation of spontaneous Raman transition 3D$_{3/2}\rightarrow {\rm 4P}_{1/2} \rightarrow {\rm 4S}_{1/2}$ from an optically pre-pumped 3D$_{3/2}$ manifold~\cite{higginbottom2016pure,obvsil2017nonclassical}.
 In the presented experimental setup, this number is mainly limited by the effective solid angle fraction allowed by the apertures in the tip electrodes, however, these could be easily engineered to much larger diameters while still allowing to efficiently capture the light from tens to hundreds of trapped ions.
 We have estimated the width of the detection optical mode at the center of the trap by measuring the efficiency of photon detection as a function of the spatial displacement of an ion in the radial trapping direction.
 The Gaussian fit of the measured dependence results in detection mode waist of $w_0=17\,\mu$m corresponding to a Rayleigh length of $z_R=2.3$\,mm.